Sentara Advanced Heart Failure Center

 Michael Eggert, MD, medical director of the PAH program at the Advanced Heart Failure Center, refers to PAH-induced right-sided heart failure as “the other heart failure.”
 The disease often goes undiagnosed until it has progressed to an advanced, more difficult-to-treat stage.

-“In the 1990s, half of PAH patients died within three years of diagnosis,” says Dr. Eggert.
-“Today, patients have a survival rate of up to 10 years when the disease is caught and treated early.
-In time, we may be able to add more years to people’s lives with better disease detection and management and the possibility of transplantation.”
+“In the 1990s, before specific therapies were developed, half of PAH patients died within three years of diagnosis,” says Dr. Eggert.
+“Today, our survival time from diagnosis has more than doubled, with some patients living more than 15 years, when the disease is caught and treated early.
+In time, we may be able to add even more time to patients’ lives with better disease detection and management and the possibility of transplantation.”